ahmettoguz/Micro-Email-Service/README.md

 Apache Maven 3.9.5
 java version: openjdk-21.0.2
 -----------------------------------------------------------------------------------
+to run in prod
 create application-prod.properties file as copy of the dev.properties change port to 80

+to run local fill username and password of the sender
 -----------------------------------------------------------------------------------
 docker build -t micro-email-service-image .